 Bell 5G coverage map

 Bell began offering 5G+, the fastest mobile technology ever, in 2022.
-The service provides users high-speed connection, even in crowded areas like sports arenas and music venues.
+The service provides users with high-speed connections, even in crowded areas like sports arenas and music venues.
 For now, Bell 5G+ is only available in select areas–including Vancouver, Calgary, Edmonton, Winnipeg, Toronto, and Montreal–but Bell continues to roll out the service in new areas.

 Bell coverage vs. Telus, Rogers, and Freedom Mobile